 In the very long history of Yoga (over 4000 years) so many branches and different practices have developed that are all called Yoga – the Yoga of sound, the Yoga of devotion, the Yoga of knowledge, to name but a few, as well as practices that specifically involve the body and mind.
 Yoga has also been called a complete philosophy or science of living, a way of looking at ourselves, our relationships and life and the world.

 The word Yoga is derived from a Sanskrit root meaning to join or connect.
 So the word Yoga is often translated as Connection or Union.
 Connection of your mind with your body, connection to the present moment, connection to the consciousness deep within you, which in turn connects to the ‘oneness’ of everything.

-It is not easy to put Yoga into words (although many people have done, and done so much more eloquently than I can) because it is meant to be something that is experienced!
+It is not easy to put Yoga into words (although many people have done, and done so much more eloquently than we can) because it is meant to be something that is experienced.

 Costs for classes/workshops are always negotiable.
-I need to make a living but I want the teaching of Yoga to be available to everyone.
+We need to make a living but want the teaching of Yoga to be available to everyone.